containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 [systemd generator](https://www.freedesktop.org/software/systemd/man/systemd.generator.html).
 These files are read during boot (and when `systemctl daemon-reload` is run) and generate corresponding regular systemd service unit files.
 Both system and user systemd units are supported.
+All options and tables available in standard systemd unit files are supported.
+For example, options defined in the [Service] table and [Install] tables pass directly to systemd and are handled by it.
+See systemd.unit(5) man page for more information.

 The Podman generator reads the search paths above and reads files with the extensions `.container` `.volume` and `*.kube`, and for each file generates a similarly named `.service` file.
 Be aware that